 Also making this card offer enticing is the introductory period on all purchases and balance transfers.

 However, the balance transfer fee is 5% of the amount transferred, with the minimum being $5.
-For someone who is looking to consolidate debt, Chase Slate is likely the better option.
+For someone who is looking to consolidate debt, Chase Slate Edge is likely the better option.

 This card’s chip technology provides cardholders extra protection when used in a chip card reader.
 There is also zero liability protection when there are unauthorized charges made on the card.